JesseHarasym/AuxiunCrypto/PrivateBlockchain/blockchain-adding-node.md

 You can connect to this node by using the command admin.addPeer(nodeData).
 For example, to connect to our main node on our AWS instance you can type `` admin.addPeer("enode://c05610f3cfc102a020570fccb50260e117503d73899ccb85fa0dd92651939aaa861dd5687496967a30fdcede961c0a035fb80eff738828e5209dacb2999f02bb@52.14.197.214:30303");``

 If it returns true, then the command was ran successfully.
-This does happen asynchronously, so keep in mind that just because it returned true does not mean it is completely set up and connect yet.
+This does happen asynchronously, so keep in mind that just because it returned true does not mean it is completely set up and connected yet.

 To see if it works correctly, on the main node you just connected to you can type ``admin.peers``